koutianqi/koutianqi.github.io/index.markdown

   <h2 class="desktop-only"><strong>ABOUT ME</strong></h2>
   <h2 class="mobile-only"><strong>ABOUT ME</strong></h2>

-I am a PhD candidate studying the construction and mitigation of AI hype within the communicative dimension of the machine learning ecosystem.
-Using philosophical and qualitative methods, I analyze how hype emerges as claims about contributions and capabilities circulate through interconnected communities and develop norms of responsible communication to counter it.
+I am a PhD candidate studying the epistemic and ethical implications of social claims made in machine learning research.
+Trained in feminist science and technology studies, I examine how such claims circulate and contribute to AI hype, and I develop normative arguments and policy interventions to regulate them.

   </div>
   <img class="headshot" src="{{ "/assets/img/headshot_crop.jpg" | relative_url }}" alt="Headshot" />